-8. Any person who instigates or incites other persons to take part in Penalty for instigation. or otherwise acts in furtherance of, a strike which is illegal under this Act, shall, on conviction, be punished with imprisonment for a term which may extend to one year, or with fine which may extend to two thousand rupees, or with both.
+8. Any person who instigates or incites other persons to take part in or instigation. otherwise acts in furtherance of, a strike which is illegal under this Act, shall, on conviction, be punished with imprisonment for a term which may extend to one year, or with fine which may extend to three thousand rupees, or with both.